Installing tutor plugins per instance¶

 Python3 has built in virtual environments via the venv module.
 By utilising this module to store virtual environments in each instance directory, it becomes possible to have completely separate Grove instances from a Python point of view.

-directory which will house the virtual environment.
+Within an instance's directory, we'll create a .venv directory which will house the virtual environment.
 By default, we

-, it's related plugins and the tutor-grove plugin as they
+will install tutor, it's related plugins and the tutor-grove plugin as they

 are required for building an instance.

-will need to be changed to point to the instance specific directory.
-Since the .venv
+Any command within Grove that calls tutor will need to be changed to point to the instance specific directory.
+Since the .venv directory

-needs to be managed, it is required to create grove-cli
+needs to be managed, it is required to create grove-cli commands to manage it.
+The .venv folder will not be committed to git.

-Since each instance, will have it's own list of requirements, we envision that a grove-requirements.txt
+Since each instance, will have it's own list of requirements, we envision that a grove-requirements.txt will be created

 within each instance directory as well.
-This file will be tracked in git
+This file will be tracked in git.

 Technical Details: How to implement this¶